FavourAnalytics/Excel-Social-Media-Content-Analysis-Social-Buzz/README.md

 - **Seasonal Trends**: January is the most common month for posts, aligning with post-holiday activity.
 - **Health Conscious Users**: Strong interest in healthy eating content.

-## Files in Repository
-- `data/`: Contains the original and cleaned data files.
-- `analysis/`: Contains the Excel file with data cleaning, modelling, analysis, and visualizations.
-- `report/`: Contains the final analysis report.

 ## How to Use
 1. Download the Excel file from the `analysis/` folder.
 2. Open the file in Microsoft Excel.